open-recommendation-butler/orb-backend/tutorials/adding-news-category-dataset/addingg-news-category-dataset.md

 ## Requirements

-a) ORB is up and running.
+* ORB is up and running.
 See: [How to get started](https://github.com/open-recommendation-butler/ORB#how-to-get-started)
-b) A kaggle account.
+* A kaggle account.
 It's free: [Register at Kaggle](https://www.kaggle.com/)
-c) An API key from Kaggle.
+* An API key from Kaggle.
 More information: [Kaggle's documentation for authentication](https://www.kaggle.com/docs/api#authentication)
-d) The opendatasets and requests libraries.
+* The opendatasets and requests libraries.
 You can install them with the following command:

 ```bash
 pip install requests, opendatasets